 Posted: June 18, 2021

 Purpose and passion can be discovered at any age.
 Retirement offers seniors the freedom to engage in creative pursuits, volunteer and support causes they believe in.
-Without the support and encouragement of others, some seniors find it difficult to find purpose in retirement and end up feeling isolated and directionless.
+Without the support and encouragement of others, some seniors struggle with finding purpose in retirement and end up feeling isolated and directionless.

 At Clermont Park, we create an environment that enables residents to find purpose and pursue their passions in retirement through meaningful social connections and volunteering.
 We know people make all the difference, and that seniors who are surrounded by others who are active and engaged can help cultivate a feeling of staying young.